dgcameron/erpcloudextract/odi.md

 # **Replicate Data using Oracle Data Integrator With BICC**

 Note:  Thanks to Martha Aguilar for her help with setup!
+These instructions were developed over several days and used different compartments.
+Generally you would put everything in one compartment, but this is not required.
+There is some inconsistency in the instructions about which compartments are used, but it shouldn't matter where you put services as long as you know where you put them :).

 Note the current V2 version of the Marketplace Image is missing the reverse engineering knowledge Module (RKM) for BICC.
 You can [right click on this link to download it](./KM_RKM Oracle BI Cloud Connector.xml).